DrJieGao/drjiegao.github.io/_pages/about.md

   <li>A sample publication (if applicable) </li>
 </ul>

+<strong>Visiting Researchers</strong>: Visiting researchers with expertise in our fields are welcome, subject to university approval and applicable government policies.

 <strong>Undergraduate positions</strong>: Undergraduate research assistant positions are available from time to time.
 Please email me if interested.

 <hr>